codewithusn52/New_Project/README.md

 # New_Project
-This is a Django Project which is related to Cafe named as CapCafe.
+This is a Django Project which is related to Cafe and I named it "CapCafe".